Jada Pinkett Smith Says She Has Reconciled with Gabrielle Union After a 17 Year-Long Secret Feud

 “When the producers said we want to do a girlfriends show, her name just kept coming up,” she continued.
 “It just couldn’t be anything else.”

-While the Girls Trip star may now be on good terms with the Seeking Mary Jane actress, she’ll be the first to admit she has no clue as to how their disagreement began.
+While the Girls Trip star may now be on good terms with the Being Mary Jane actress, she’ll be the first to admit she has no clue as to how their disagreement began.

 “We don’t even know how it started!” she said, adding their feud was “definitely” over.